North Carolina Social Security Disability Attorney

 Come to the hearing prepared to answer questions about work you have done in the last 5 years, your medication side effects (if any), what makes your symptoms better and/or worse, what methods you have tried to feel better (medicine, therapy, surgeries, i.e.), and what you think in your daily life that stops you from working.

-After the hearing, a decision is usually made by the ALJ within 60-90 days.
+After the hearing, the ALJ usually makes a decision within 60-90 days.

 If you lose at hearing, you can appeal to the Appeals Council (AC) OR open a new claim with the Social Security Administration if applicable.
 The Social Security Administration will not allow you to file an appeal and start a new claim.